robindhillon1/chocolate_rating/README.md

 *Note - the instructions in this section depends on running this in a unix shell (e.g., terminal or Git Bash).
 Specifically, these commands should be run on `git bash`.*

-To replicate the analysis, install [Docker](https://www.docker.com/get-started/).
+To replicate the analysis, please install and run [Docker](https://www.docker.com/get-started/).
 Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project to pull the docker image:

     docker pull eyrexh/chocolate_rating_docker